BrentSeidel/Sim-CPU/src/i8080/README.md

 to properly.
 I used the CP/M assembly file from [CP/M Sources](http://www.cpm.z80.de/source.html) modified slightly to assemble using the assemblers and linker from [ASxxxx](https://github.com/0cjs/ASxxxx), then added my BIOS.
-Using the starting and ending address from the generated listing file, one can loadcpm utility to read in the generated Intel Hex file and write it to the boot tracks on a disk image.
+Using the starting and ending address from the generated listing file, one can use the loadcpm utility to read in the generated Intel Hex file and write it to the boot tracks on a disk image.
 The L0Boot file is the bootstrap.
 Note that since the simulated disk controller can read multiple sectors in one transaction, reading the full two